Capstone-Projects-2022-Spring/project-keyctrl/README.md

 ## Using the Release: How to Test
 <p>This release involves three major components: Google Sign In for account creation, multiplayer, and theme selection.
 The testing steps for each element are listed below.</p>
--Google Sign In
+Google Sign In

     -Navigate to KeyCTRL
     -Click "Login" in the top right corner
     -Click "Login with Google" in the popup modal
     -Verify that you now have access to your account statistics page
--Multiplayer (can be tested solo or with up to 4 friends)
+Multiplayer (can be tested solo or with up to 4 friends)

     -Click the World icon on the left navigation bar
     -Click "Join Custom Lobby"
     -Enter any lobby ID and name